 - a fever, with no other explanation

-- redness and swelling, which increases over a period of days
+- redness and swelling which increases over a period of days

 - red streaks extending from the scab

-- your scab feels hot
+- a scab that feels hot

-- your scab is oozing pus
+- a scab that’s oozing pus

-- your scab bleeds when touched
+- a scab that bleeds when touched

 A scab on your lip is a sign that your body is doing its job.
 It’s protecting an area of damaged skin from dirt, debris, and bacteria.

-Taking care of the scab on your lip with proper washing, moisturizing, and other steps can hasten healing.
+Taking care of the scab on your lip with washing, moisturizing, and other steps can hasten healing.